Why your shaving cream is watery and what to do about it?

 • Shaving Brush and Taylors Shaving Cream: A Better Alternative to Gillette Foam

-Just about every connoisseur of the craft has a preference for what to use.
+Just about every connoisseur of the craft prefers what to use.
 Many users, myself included, highly recommend using a traditional shaving brush and Taylor’s shaving cream over the more common Gillette foam.

-The shaving brush really helps in creating a thick lather and lifts the hair for more effective shaving.
-Taylor’s shaving cream, on the other hand, provides a superior slickness and cushioning for a smoother shave.
+The shaving brush really helps create a thick lather and lifts the hair for more effective shaving.
+Taylor’s shaving cream, on the other hand, provides superior slickness and cushioning for a smoother shave.

 The Art of Shaving provides further information on the benefits of using a brush and quality cream here.